thedigitalgarage/s2i-nodejs/6.x/README.md

 ### Using OpenShift's rsync

-If you have deployed the container to OpenShift, you can use [oc rsync](https://docs.openshift.org/latest/dev_guide/copy_files_to_container.html) to copy local files to a remote container running in an OpenShift pod.
+If you have deployed the container to Digital Garage, you can use [oc rsync](http://docs.thedigitalgarage.io/dev_guide/copy_files_to_container.html) to copy local files to a remote container running in a Digital Garage pod.

 #### Warning: